 CIN L30006TN1995PLC031736

-Name of the Company Inspirisys Solutions Limited (Formerly Accel Frontline Limited)
+Name of the Com npany Inspirisys Solutions Limited (Formerly Accel Frontline Limited)

 Registered office First Floor, Dowlath Towers, New Door Nos.
 57, 59, 61 & 63, Taylors Road, Kilpauk, Chennai - 600 010.

-Name of the Mer nber(s)
+Name of the Men mber(s)

-Registered Addre ss
+Registered Addre SS

 E-mail ID

 Folio No. / DP ID. / Client ID.

-I/We, being the Me ember(s) of shares of Inspirisys Solutions Limited (Formerly Accel Frontline Limited), hereby appoint:
+/We, being the Me ember(s) of shares of Inspirisys Solutions Limited (Formerly Accel Frontline Limited), hereby appoint:

-Email-ld:

-or failing him/her

-2. Name : Email-ld:
+1. Name : Email-ld:

 Address :

 Signature : or failing him/her

-3. Name: : Email-ld:
+2. Name : Email-ld:

-Address :
+Address

 Signature : or failing him/her

+3. Name: Email-ld:

+Address

+Signature : or failing him/her

 19 at 11.00 A.M. (on a poll) for me/us and on my/our behalf at the 24 th Annual General Meeting (AGM) of the Com at "The Music Academy Mini Hall, TTK Road, Alwarpet, Chennai - 600 014" and at any adjournmen

 Resolution No. Resolutions For Against

-Ordinary Busines s
+Ordinary Busines is T

-1. er and adopt the Standalone and Consolidated Audited Financial Statements of the Company as 2019 together with the reports of the Board of Directors and Auditors thereon.
+1. ler and adopt the Standalone and Consolidated Audited Financial Statements of the Company as 2019 together with the reports of the Board of Directors and Auditors thereon.

 2. Re-appointmer nt of Mr. Malcolm F. Mehta who retires by rotation.

 3. Re-appointmer nt of Statutory Auditors

 Special Business

 4. Appointment o f Mr. Koji Iketani as a Non-Executive (Non-Independent) Director of the company.

 5. Re-appointmer nt of Mrs. Ruchi Naithani as an Independent Women Director.

 6. Re-appointmer nt of Mr. Raj Khalid as an Independent Director.

-Signed this day o f2019 Γ Affix ₹1
+Signed this day o f2019 Affix ₹1

-Signature of Member(s): F Revenue Stamp
+Signature of Me ember(s): evenue Stamp

+wy holdor(c): 1

+Signature of Pro

-Signature of Pro , Clamp
+Signature of Pro

-2
+Signature of Pro 2

-Notes:

-roxy in order to ement of the Me be effective should be duly completed and deposited at the Registered Office of the Company no eting. t less than 4 8 hours before

-- A person can act as proxy on behalf of members not exceeding fifty (50) and holding in the aggregate not more than 10% of the total share capital of the Company.
+- 2. A person can act as proxy on behalf of members not exceeding fifty (50) and holding in the aggregate not more than 10% of the total share capital of the Company.
 A member holding more than 10%, of the total share capital of the Company carrying voting rights may appoint a single person as a proxy.
 However, such person shall not act as proxy for any other shareholders. - This form of proxy will be valid only if it is duly complete in all respects, properly stamped and submitted as per the applicable law.
 Incomplete form or form which remains unstamped or inadequately stamped or form upon which the stamps have not been cancelled will be treated as invalid.
-Undated proxy form will also not be considered as valid. - 4.
+Undated proxy form will also not be considered as valid. - \4.
 It is optional to put 'X' in the appropriate column against the Resolutions indicated in the Box.
 If you leave the 'For' or 'Against' column blank against any or all Resolutions, your Proxy will be entitled to vote in the manner as he/she thinks appropriate.